Saradha Group financial scandal: Background

 India has a large, low-income, rural population with limited access to formal banking facilities.
 This leads to the absence of two major helplines for poorer people - that of placing their money safely in deposits and secondly of being able to borrow money for their needs which may be as simple as buying seeds for the next crop or their children's marriage.
 The second aim is achieved instead by a web of parallel, informal banking in the form of money lenders (pawn brokers) who have existed in India for a few centuries.
-At its centre are moneylenders, mostly unregulated, often also wealthy landlords or now politicians, used to charge exorbitant rates of interest.
+At its centre are moneylenders, mostly unregulated, often also wealthy landlords or now politicians, used to charging exorbitant rates of interest.
 To curb this practice, several Moneylenders Acts were enacted by the State governments of India by the 1950s.
 However failure to replace the role of moneylenders gave rise to unscrupulous financial operators that operated Ponzi schemes.
 Some commentators place the blame for these kinds of Ponzi schemes on greed rather than exclusion from formal banking systems.

 However, this does not address the former issue of being able to save their money easily, keep it in safekeeping and invest it so that it grows.
 While post offices have tried to address this through postal savings banks, people are often lured by Ponzi schemes that promise much higher returns.

 The relatively prosperous rural economy of West Bengal had previously relied on small savings schemes run by the Indian Postal Service.
 However, low rates of interest in the 1980s and 1990s encouraged the rise of several Ponzi schemes in speculative ventures such as Sanchayita Investments, Overland Investment Company, Verona Credit and Commercial Investment Company.
 Together, these scams eliminated close to ₹10 billion in investor wealth.

-Despite a history of Ponzi schemes, the continuing decline in interest rates, rapid financialisation of household savings, lack of financial literacy and investor awareness, political patronage, absence of adequate legal deterrence, and regulatory arbitrage encouraged the growth of similar companies.
+Despite a history of Ponzi schemes, the growth of similar companies was encouraged by the continuing decline in interest rates, rapid financialisation of household savings, lack of financial literacy and investor awareness, political patronage, absence of adequate legal deterrence, and regulatory arbitrage.
 These companies either raised their funds through legitimate channels such as collective investment schemes, non-convertible debentures and preference shares, or illegitimately through hoax financial instruments such as teak bonds, potato bonds or fictitious ventures in agro-export, construction and manufacturing.
 As of 2013, 80% of multi-level marketing and finance schemes against which complaints have been received are based in West Bengal, giving the state the title of "Ponzi capital of India".
 It is estimated that these Ponzi funds have amassed around ₹10 trillion from unsuspecting depositors in Eastern India.